 12.6 Authorisation of governors’ expenses will be by the Chair of the Governing Body.
-Claims by the Chair of the Governing Body will be authorised by both the Vice Chair of the Governing Body and the Chair of the Finance & Premises Committee.
+Claims by the Chair of the Governing Body will be authorised by both the Vice Chair of the Governing Body and the Chair of the Resources Committee.
 Where this is the same person a second authorising governor will be appointed.

 13. GOVERNORS’ WHISTLEBLOWING POLICY